bors-ng/bors-ng/README.md

 - *Repository projects*: No access
 - *Organization members*: No access
 - *Organization projects*: No access
+- *Checks*: Read & Write
+  - *Check suite* (CheckSuite created from the API)

 #### Permission explanations

 *Repository metadata* will be read-only.
 Must be set to receive *Repository* events to automatically remove entries from our database when a repo is deleted.

-*Commit statuses* must be set to *Read & write* to report a testing status.
+*Commit statuses* must be set to *Read & write* to report a testing status (this is the older version).
 Also must get *Status* events to integrate with CI systems that report their status via GitHub.

 *Issues* must be set to *Read & write* because pull requests are issues. *Issue comment* events must be enabled to get the "bors r+" comments.
 If *Issues* is set to Read-only, repos will end up with pull requests that are marked as simultaneously merged and opened.

 *Pull requests* must be set to *Read & write* to be able to post pull request comments.
 Also, must receive *Pull request* events to be able to keep the dashboard working, and must get *Pull request review* and *Pull request review comment* events to get those kinds of comments.

 *Repository contents*: Must be set to *Read-write* to be able to create merge commits.

+*Checks* must be set to *Read & write* to report a testing status (this is the newer version).
+Also must get *Check suite* events to integrate with CI systems that report their status via GitHub.

 ### After you click the "Create" button